AlexYibeiOu/Instacart-Market-Basket-Analysis/README.md

 II.
 Analysis actions:

-1.In Rstudio, create a project using ProjectTemplate. (details here: http://projecttemplate.net/getting_started.html)
+1. In Rstudio, create a project using ProjectTemplate. (details here: http://projecttemplate.net/getting_started.html)

-2.Unzip the file data.zip and put those files under data directory under the project you just created.
+2. Unzip the file data.zip and put those files under data directory under the project you just created.

-3.Open global.dcf file under config directory, add below libraries after libraries tag and save the file: reshape2, tidyverse, stringr, lubridate, dplyr, pROC, xgboost, precrec
+3. Open global.dcf file under config directory, add below libraries after libraries tag and save the file: reshape2, tidyverse, stringr, lubridate, dplyr, pROC, xgboost, precrec

-4.Load the project using load.project() command as stated in ProjectTemplate documentation.
+4. Load the project using load.project() command as stated in ProjectTemplate documentation.
 You should see all the libraries will be installed and a few dataframes been loaded into memory, like below:

-5.Click on each dataframe and make sure you understand their meanings.
+5. Click on each dataframe and make sure you understand their meanings.

-6.Join orders dataframe and order.product.prior dataframe by order_id and user_id, please google dplyr on how to join two dataframes.
+6. Join orders dataframe and order.product.prior dataframe by order_id and user_id, please google dplyr on how to join two dataframes.

-7.Perform statistical analysis using ggplot and summary function on those dataframes.
+7. Perform statistical analysis using ggplot and summary function on those dataframes.